arbitrary-number/quantum-number/README.md

 This project introduces a new class of computational and symbolic infrastructure for AI and quantum-native computing, based around five foundational components:

+This project introduces the **Quantum Number** system — a novel 256-bit number representation designed for exact mathematics, quantum-aware symbolic computation, and advanced operations including well-defined divide-by-zero components.

+The system naturally extends to handle **complex numbers** (real + imaginary components), which are critical for accurately modelling electronics, sine waves, and electromagnetic theory.
+This makes it especially suitable for AI and computational workloads in fields that rely heavily on complex arithmetic and symbolic math.

+Alongside this, we define the **Quantum Operating System (Quantum OS)** and **Quantum File System (Quantum FS)** that natively support these Quantum Numbers for next-generation AI workloads.

 - **Quantum Number**: a 256-bit atomic symbolic numeric unit
 - **Quantum Operating System (QOS)**: an AI-first OS architecture built around exact symbolic computation
 - **Quantum File System (QFS)**: a symbolic data representation and storage format supporting native quantum numbers